glotzerlab/signac-flow/doc/project.rst

     ---- END SCRIPT ----

 These scripts can be used for the execution of operations directly, or they could be submitted to a cluster environment for remote execution.
-This brings us to the final chapter.
+For more information about how to submit operations for execution to a cluster environment, see the :ref:`cluster-submission` chapter.

 .. raw:: html